 Don’t be tempted to give too much corn as this will reduce the consumption of layers pellets which provide a balanced diet.
 The intake of food will depend on the ambient temperature, the breed, age, and stage of the laying cycle.
 Given no stress or hindrance, the bird will naturally eat the correct amount, which will be between 120 and 150g per day, but the consumption of pellets depends on whether the hens are in-lay, or how much food they are finding by foraging.
 Any unusual drop in feed consumption could be a sign of illness.

-Avoid giving too many household scraps, in particular, fatty or starchy foods, because this will reduce the intake of layers pellets, and cause the birds to become over weight which can result in death, and or, reduction in egg production.
-However, they can be given plenty of greens (whole cabbage or kale), and they love corn on the cob, and meal worms.
+Avoid giving household scraps, in particular, fatty or starchy foods, because this will reduce the intake of layers pellets, and cause the birds to become over weight which can result in death, and or, reduction in egg production.
+However, they can be given plenty of greens (whole cabbage or kale), and they love corn on the cob as a treat only.